hwang-db/tf_aws_deployment/aws_remote_backend_infra/README.md

 ### Other projects to use this remote backend

 You only need to configure the same terraform backend block in other terraform projects, to let them use the same remote backend.
+Inside the backend configs, you need to design the `key` in your bucket to be unique for each project.